 Our beautiful English country garden is the perfect backdrop to a traditional afternoon tea, with nothing to disturb the peace but the lazy hum of bumblebees and the chink of china cups.

 Our afternoon tea is a course-by-course tasting journey, which travels from thinly-sliced finger sandwiches to delicate pastries and warm scones smothered with fruity homemade jam and thick, soft clotted cream.

 Blending tradition with a modern twist, we have also created a savoury afternoon tea, perfect for those who prefer sumptuous savouries to sweet treats.

 The best afternoon tea in Hampshire makes the perfect birthday gift or a fitting way to celebrate a special anniversary, baby shower or private party.
 Call 01590 612324 to find out more about holding your celebrations at The Montagu Arms Hotel.

-A selection of traditional finger sandwiches - Thinly sliced cucumber with cream cheese, free range egg with black pepper and chives, honey roast gammon with dijon mayonnaise, organic whisky smoked salmon with lemon and dill.
+A selection of traditional finger sandwiches - Thinly sliced cucumber with cream cheese, Longman cheddar and chutney, honey roast gammon with dijon mayonnaise, organic whisky smoked salmon with lemon and dill.

 Home-made fruit scone with Devon clotted cream and home-made strawberry preserve

 A selection of homemade cakes and pastries from our pâtisserie